EP 028

 DISCLOSURES

-* Not associated with or endorsed by the Social Security Administration or any other government agency.
 Maximizing your Social Security Benefits assumes foreknowledge of your date of death.
-If, as an example, you wait to claim a higher monthly benefit amount but predecease your average life expectancy, it would have been better to claim your benefits at an earlier age with reduced benefits.
+If as an example you wait to claim a higher monthly benefit amount but predecease your average life expectancy, it would have been better to claim your benefits at an earlier age with reduced benefits.